Jacwutang/Stock-OverFlow/README.md

 # Stock-Overflow

-The goal of this project is to build a financial application that aggregates news,prices, and charts.
-Plans include a stock trading simulator.
+Stock Overflow is an application that aggregates news, prices, and charts and provides a platform for users to stay up to date with the market.

+- Plans include a trading simulator: Test out strategies in a sandbox environment and see if you can beat the market!

 ### [Live](https://morning-temple-63814.herokuapp.com/)